 - F. Schools may choose to bring additional judges for additional owed rounds OR pay \$30 per round based upon the above quota.
-You must fill out the enclosed judge calculation worksheet.
 NOTE: You cannot buy out of Policy rounds or Public Forum rounds. - G. Each school must post a judge bond of \$200.
 This bond is in addition to entry fees and judge fees.
-If all judges from a school complete all judging assignments, the \$200 will be returned at the end of the tournament.
-All judge bonds must be claimed by July 31, 2017.
-If you do not claim your bond at the tournament or by July 31, it will be applied as school credit.
+If all judges from a school complete all judging assignments, including semifinal and final round judging assignments, the \$200 will be returned by July 31 in the form of a check MAILED to the school or issued as a school credit.
+You can log in to your Tabroom.com account to view your selection (mailed check or school credit).
+No judge bonds will be returned in cash and no checks will be returned at the tournament.
+If a check is not requested during the registration process, a credit will be issued automatically, if due.
 Failure to report for a judging assignment or pooling assignment will forfeit your judge bond of \$200 for the first round missed, and a \$100 per judge per round penalty will be assessed thereafter.
-A school will not be permitted to compete the following year unless all outstanding fees have been paid.
+A school will not be permitted to gain membership or compete the following year unless all outstanding fees have been paid.
+Note: to ensure financial security and appropriate

-- H. Each judge may pledge to judge as many as 8 rounds, but no more than 8. - The Association cannot accept registration unless the ENTIRE online registration process is complete, ALL mailed materials have been received, and a check covering all fees has been received.
-Each incomplete registration will be assessed a \$200 late fee. - J. Policy and Lincoln-Douglas Debate judges must include completed judge philosophy cards with registration.
-Failure to do so by the May 1, 2017, entry deadline will result in a late fee of \$200.
-Teams will NOT be allowed to compete unless ALL judge philosophy cards are filed with the national office by June 1, 2017.
+- auditing practices, judge bonds will no longer be returned at the national tournament. - H. Each judge may pledge to judge as many as 8 rounds, but no more than 8. - I. The NSDA cannot accept registration unless the ENTIRE online registration process is complete, ALL mailed materials have been received, and a check covering all fees has been received.
+Each incomplete registration will be assessed a \$200 late fee. - J. Policy and Lincoln-Douglas Debate judges must include completed judge philosophy with registration.
+Failure to do so by the May 1 entry deadline will result in a late fee of \$200.
+Teams will NOT be allowed to compete unless ALL judge philosophy cards are filed with the national office by June 1.